 Cate Brubaker of Small Planet Studio:

 Cate Brubaker is a world traveler and a world changer.
 Her expertise in studying and traveling abroad helps professionals learn how to market their intercultural skills.
 She is also a big fan of Ireland.You can check out some Ireland photos that pop up from time to time on her 365 Photo Project at Small Planet Studio.

 “Don’t let the “off-season” keep you from visiting Ireland.
 A few years ago my husband and I spent three weeks traveling around Ireland in December.
 Highlights: learning to drive on the left side of the (very narrow) road in snowy/icy conditions, getting the best room at every B & B for bargain prices, and watching the Christmas specials on TV while eating Christmas pudding in our Dublin flat.
 That’s memory-making travel!”

-A quirky blog about Ireland tourism, the latest Irish events, and generally fun things to do in the Emerald Isle.
+A quirky blog about Ireland tourism–which unfortunately is no longer published– offered the latest Irish events, and generally fun things to do in the Emerald Isle.
 Written by a Ireland native who has lived and traveled abroad, Emeralds82 offers a unique perspective of her home country.

 When I was approached by Infinite Ireland to write a piece for their new website about my thoughts on what made Ireland so special to me… I thought this would be an easy question to answer but as it has turned out it is not.